moz-uk/gns3/README.md

 typically for 12.1 1024MB RAM that idles @8.3%, for the other images they idle at 4G and 103% cpu

-so investigatio0n will be done to see what can be done about that
+so investigation will be done to see what can be done about that

 |vSRX    | RAM|cpu% idle|
 |:-------|:--:|----------|